 It’s an interesting time to be a data practitioner.
-Never before has the market followed the needs of data teams so closely and intently.
+Never before has capital followed the needs of data teams so closely and intently.
 At the same time, the growth and evolution of the data infrastructure and tooling market has created grounds for critique, hot takes, and calls for action.

-As I go about planning for the short-term and long-term functionalities of General Folders, I find it helpful to identify the design decisions that attract and keep the attention of customers.
-By categorizing these design vectors, my hope is to bring structure to the exploration of the infinite space of product variations to discover products that sell.
+As I go about planning for the short- and long-term functionalities of General Folders, I find it helpful to identify the design decisions that attract and keep the attention of customers.
+By enumerating these design vectors, my hope is to bring structure to the discussions and also to the exploration of the infinite space of product variations to discover products that sell.

-The decision vectors that I was able to uncover are configurability, functional variety, application universality, and audience universality.
+The vectors that I was able to uncover are configurability, functional variety, application universality, and audience universality.
 Together they help shape the user experience of enterprise products.
-These vectors are not orthogonal, meaning that moving on the spectrum across a single vector, can potentially impact where one stands within another.
+These vectors are not orthogonal, meaning that moving on the spectrum across a single vector can change where one stands within another.
 Without further commentary, I present the four design vectors and discuss some of the tradeoffs involved in moving across each vector.

-Configurability is used to define the degree to which one company’s version of a product or service can differ from another company’s version.
+Configurability is used to define the degree to which one customer’s version of a product or service can differ from another customer’s version.
 Configurability is achieved by exposing programmatic or low-code toggles that allow customers to modify the product.

 2 Examples and best practices

 Although larger customers require heavily customized solutions, customization comes at the cost of simplicity in workflows and onboarding.
 Salesforce has recently launched Salesforce Easy to simplify the onboarding process.